Claim against Airbus SE (Ticker: AIR)

 Current status of proceedings AIRS

-5. Decision on standing and appointment exclusive representative
+5. Decision on standing

 4. First hearing and consequent submissions